dhuppenkothen/data-visualization-tutorial/_episodes/02-bestpractices.md

 > Find another group of 2 and together, collect all your general guidelines and share them with
 > the group in [this document](https://etherpad.wikimedia.org/p/ata-dataviz-exercise1) (15 minutes).
 >
+> **Important**: Make sure you look at the best practices for working in a group below, and keep
+> them in mind when sharing ideas in your groups!
+>
 > In the last 10 minutes of this exercise, we will discuss the co-created guidelines and best
 > practices together as a group.
 >